-Stalling development of a peace centre at the former paramilitary prison is a mistake that could jeopardise jobs and the peace process, Martin McGuinness has claimed.
+Stalling development of a peace centre at the former paramilitary prison is a mistake, Martin McGuinness is expected to tell republicans.

-Speaking publicly about the issue for the first time, Northern Ireland's Deputy First Minister launched a stinging attack on the Democratic Unionists' decision to halt the conflict resolution centre at the Maze in Co Antrim.
+Northern Ireland's Deputy First Minister will use a commemoration speech in Co Leitrim to launch a stinging attack on the Democratic Unionist's decision to halt the controversial conflict resolution centre at the Maze in Co Antrim.

-Victims' groups, the Orange Order and DUP political rivals had opposed development of the peace centre over fears it could "glorify terrorism".
+Victims' groups launched protests against the development of the peace centre over fears it could "glorify terrorism".